maryanyanhayk/Rest/README.md

     Connect to your database
     Create your database (currently created db name is hotel) For test information you can import hotel.sql into your db.
-File located inside database folder.
+File located inside database, db_dump folder.
     Start your services:
     - sudo service nginx start
     - sudo service php8.1-fpm start